launchdarkly/java-server-sdk-redis/README.md

           <version>1.0.0</version>
         </dependency>

-3. If you do not already have the Redis client in your project, add it.
-(This needs to be added separately, rather than being included in the LaunchDarkly jar, because some of its classes are exposed in the public interface and some applications might have a different version of it.)
+2. The Redis client library (Jedis) should be pulled in automatically if you do not specify a dependency for it.
+If you want to use a different version, you may add your own dependency:

         <dependency>
           <groupId>redis.clients</groupId>